Plan-validate-execute pattern

 PassProceed to Execute

-ConfirmBlock until human approves; surface the structured plan + reasoning to the user
+ConfirmBlock until a human approves; surface the structured plan and reasoning to the user

-BlockRefuse the action entirely; log the attempt; surface to the user with reason
+BlockRefuse the action; log the attempt; surface the reason to the user

-The Block path applies when off-the-rails behavior is detected by a contextual security framework that monitors for systemic failure (e.g., rapid-fire sensitive actions, scope escalation patterns).
+The Block path applies when a contextual security framework detects systemic failure, such as rapid-fire sensitive actions or scope-escalation patterns.

 3. Execute

 Only after the gate passes does the agent invoke the underlying tool.
-Execution is mechanical — the policy decision has already been made, the tool call is constrained to the parameters in the validated plan.
+Execution is mechanical.
+The policy decision is already made, and the tool call is constrained to the parameters in the validated plan.

-Naïve HITL implementations interleave the model’s reasoning with confirmation prompts.
-The model decides what to do, asks the user, then proceeds based on the user’s reply.
-Plan-Validate-Execute differs in three load-bearing ways:
+Naive HITL implementations interleave the model’s reasoning with confirmation prompts.
+The model decides what to do, asks the user, then proceeds on the reply.
+Plan-validate-execute differs in three load-bearing ways:

 2. The plan is visible before execution.
-The user (when prompted) sees the concrete action — recipient, subject, attached resources — rather than a model summary that may or may not match what the agent will actually do.
+When prompted, the user sees the concrete action (recipient, subject, attached resources) rather than a model summary that may not match what the agent will do.

 3. The gate is enforced by the runtime, not the model.
 The model can propose; only the runtime can act.
 This is the platform-layer-not-prompt-layer principle in concrete form.